Gushel-Mukai varieties: Birationalities and rationality

-\begin{exam}[New examples of rational GM fourfolds] The image of $\P^2$ by the linear system of quartic curves through three simple points and one double point in general position is a smooth surface of degree $9$ in $\P^8$.\ Very recently, it was proved in \cite{hs} that any smooth GM fourfold containing such a surface is rational.\ This is a codimension-1 condition in~$\bcM_4$. \end{exam}
+\begin{exam}[Other examples of rational GM fourfolds] The image of $\P^2$ by the linear system of quartic curves through three simple points and one double point in general position is a smooth surface of degree $9$ in $\P^8$.\ It was proved in \cite{hs} that any GM fourfold containing such a surface is rational.\ This is a codimension 1 condition in~$\bcM_4$. \end{exam}